Mary Clare Millea

 Mother Mary Clare Millea was the superior general of the Catholic Apostles of the Sacred Heart of Jesus (from 2004 to 2016).

 Early life and education

-Mary Clare Millea, a native of Connecticut, entered the Apostles of the Sacred Heart of Jesus in 1965.
-In 2009 she became the apostolic visitor for the Vatican to investigate American nuns.She has obtained a BS in Psychology at Seton Hill College (Greensburg, PA), M.S.Ed., a certificate of advanced graduate study in School Psychology at Duquesne University (Pittsburgh, PA), and a Doctorate in Canon Law at Lateran University (Rome).
+Mary Clare Millea, a native of Connecticut, United States, entered the Apostles of the Sacred Heart of Jesus in 1965.

+She obtained a BS in Psychology at Seton Hill College (Greensburg, PA), M.S.Ed., a certificate of advanced graduate study in School Psychology at Duquesne University (Pittsburgh, PA), and a Doctorate in Canon Law at Lateran University, Rome.

 Personal life

-Millea is fluent in English, Italian and Portuguese and has some understanding of French and Spanish.
+Millea was fluent in English, Italian and Portuguese with some understanding of French and Spanish.